H&M Fined €35.2m for GDPR Violations

 The fine imposed on H&M Hennes & Mauritz Online Shop A.B. & Co KG is the largest to be levied so far against a company for GDPR violations involving how employee data is handled.

-"We are likely to see more pressure on employers to justify the handling of employee data as a result of today’s fine," commented a spokesperson for Cordery Legal Compliance.
+"We are likely to see more pressure on employers to justify the handling of employee data as a result of today’s fine," commented Jonathan Armstrong, partner at Cordery Legal Compliance.

 HmbBfDI launched an investigation into H&M's Service Center in Nuremberg after a 2019 data breach caused by a configuration error revealed how much data H&M Germany was collecting about the private lives of its employees.